pschool-in/curriculum/content/science/animals.md

 True:
 The pupa of a butterfly is also called a chrysalis.
 A butterfly has four attractive wings and six long legs.
-Different types of caterpillars are of different colours.
+Different types of caterpillars are of different colors.

 False:
-For each type of butterfly, the type of plants on whose leaves its female will lay eggs is not fixed.
+For each type of butterfly, the type of plant on whose leaves its female will lay eggs is not fixed.
 In three to four days, the larva emerges from the egg.
 ```